francescogerardomarra/its/learning/databases/relational/jpa/entity/mapping/entity-mapping/column/data-mapping/types/text/nchar/nchar.md

   padding with spaces if the stored string is shorter than the defined length;
 - it is used when there is a need to store multilingual data or characters outside the ASCII range.
+- **this data type is supported by these technologies:**
+  - SQL Server